 Jones Family released their first commercial vintage in 1996 and currently focus on estate grown Cabernet Sauvignon.
-They employ two superstars in the local Napa wine scene, vineyard manager David Abreu and winemaker Thomas Brown.
+They employ two superstars in the local Napa Valley wine scene, vineyard manager David Abreu and winemaker Thomas Brown.
 Both have sterling reputations in the valley in their respective fields.
-As any winemaker will tell you, a large percentage of winemaking is done in the vineyards and it is up to the individuals managing the vineyards and the winemaker to bring forward the uniqueness of each vineyard location.
+As any winemaker will tell you, a large percentage of winemaking is done in the vineyards and it is up to the individuals managing the vineyards and the winemaker to bring forward the uniqueness of each vineyard site.

 Jones Family produces a true second wine, appropriately named with the family in mind, called The Sisters.
 While from the exact same vineyard as their Estate Cabernet the wine style is decidedly different.
 This is more California in style using the same fruit as used in their Cabernet Sauvignon but depending on the year, is blended from specific blocks within the vineyard as well as with additional amounts of Cabernet Franc.

 The 2008 Jones Family Three Sisters is 100% varietal Cabernet Sauvignon hows explosive fruit on the bouquet – aromas of blackberry and black currant dominate – as the wine opens a pleasing earth component creeps into the bouquet.
 This is a very aromatic wine.
 The entry is surprisingly soft on the palate – the core of fruit is red rather than dark and the finish leaves well integrated dusty tannins as well as hints of mocha.